Dean1447/openmediavault-docs/faq.rst

 	the shared folders.
 This will prevent any script execution in those paths, including compiling packages and binaries.

-	If you need to remove the noexc flag, use advanced settings as decribed :doc:`here </various/fs_env_vars>`.
+	If you need to remove the noexec flag, use advanced settings as decribed :doc:`here </various/fs_env_vars>`.

-I need to delete a shared folder, why the delete button is greyed/disabled?
+I need to delete a shared folder, why is the delete button greyed/disabled?
 	Shared folder configurations can be used across different services.
-When removing a shared folder configuration is necessary to unlink it from every service is attached to, before the delete button becomes available.
+When removing a shared folder configuration it is necessary to unlink it from every service it is attached to, before the delete button becomes available.
 	At the moment there is no internal database backend that can display information about which service is holding which shares.

-What is the :command:`omv-mkconf` command for?
+What does the :command:`omv-mkconf` command do?
 	:command:`omv-mkconf` is a terminal console command that is used by the backend of |omv| to pipe directives and values to service configuration files.
 The arguments that :command:`omv-mkconf` accepts are related to the